Peripli/specification/api.md

 The response body MUST be a valid JSON Object (`{}`).

 For a success response, the expected response body MUST be `{}`.

+**Note:** A response to a call to the Location URL will always return at least the `state` of the resource entity until the resource entity is gone (fully deleted) - then a `404 Not Found` MUST be returned.

 ## Platform Management